Purchases made through links may earn us a small commission, at no extra cost to you.

 - Taking pictures in the Dome Hall is strictly forbidden.

-All prices and hours were correct at the time of publishing but can change without notice.
-Please confirm costs and times directly with service providers.
+Information was correct at the time of publishing but can change without notice.
+Please confirm directly with the venue.